The Fergana Valley Uzbekistan: a travel guide

 The Fergana valley in Uzbekistan still receives few tourists.
 It is one of those off the beaten path places to visit in Uzbekistan where you still feel like an explorer.
 A place where you stumble upon ancient mosques and madrassahs and you are the only tourist in sight.
-However, as the center of traditional handicrafts, like pottery and silk, it has a lot of potential.
+A welcome change from other cities in Uzbekistan where tourism is now well established.

 The Fergana valley in Uzbekistan might lack the Islamic masterpieces from Khiva, Bukhara and Samarkand, but it has the friendliest people and the most colourful bazaars.
-For many Uzbeks, this part of the country is authentic Uzbekistan, whatever that might mean.
+As the center of traditional handicrafts, like pottery and silk, it has a lot of potential too.
+For many Uzbeks, this part of the country is the authentic Uzbekistan, whatever that might mean.

 After my visit to the Fergana valley, I can imagine it means a kind of nostalgy of what the rest of Uzbekistan was like.
 How it was before souvenir shops took over or modernization destroyed the old neighbourhoods.
-These neighbourhoods were tight communities called mahallah’s, but many forcefully dissapeared in the name of development.
+These congregations were called mahallah’s, but many forcefully dissapeared in the name of development.

-In the Fergana valley, the towns are still a network of traditional mahallah’s.
-However, walking through the streets of these communities I also felt that the Fergana Valley in Uzbekistan has its own unique culture that is quite different from the rest of Uzbekistan.
+In the Fergana valley, the towns still have a network of traditional mahallah’s with tight knit communities.
+When walking through the mahallah’s, I also felt that the Fergana Valley has its own unique culture that is quite different from the rest of Uzbekistan.
 More conservative, more religious, but also more curious and more welcoming.

-There is nothing spectacular to see in the Fergana valley.
-However, if you truly want to understand Uzbekistan and its relationships with its neighbours, a visit to this region is a must.
+There are no big tourist attractions in the Fergana valley in Uzbekistan.
+But, if you truly want to understand Uzbekistan and its relationships with its neighbours, a visit to this region is a must.

 A short history of the Fergana Valley in Uzbekistan